victoroalvarez/shell-aware/README.md

-# Victor's dotfiles
+# Shell Aware

-These are a collection of dotfiles & i3wm Mouse-less Development Environment setup for Arch Linux.
+These are a collection of dotfiles & i3wm Mouse-less Development Environment setup for Fedora Linux.
 These files are managed with GNU Stow.
-These files work for me and can serve as an example to you.
+They  work for me and can serve as an example to you.
 Please don't use these files as they are, instead read them and adapt them to your needs.

 ## How are these files managed?